openedx/edx-documentation/en_us/course_authors/source/video/video_uploads.rst

 Before you can upload video files, the video upload feature must be enabled for the course.
-Your video administrator coordinates this task with the edX media team.
+Your video administrator coordinates this task with the edX partner support team.
 See :ref:`Create YouTube Channels`.

 #.
 Open the course in Studio.